rusthon/Rusthon/README.rst

 - added data descriptors
 - added metaclasses functions and ``type`` as a class contructor
+- args and kwargs in called are respectively list and dictionary instead of javascript objects

 0.5 - 13/04/01 - Lazy labor
 ---------------------------